DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 We then dived into the four-dimensional space of quaternion-valued networks, witnessing how they can elegantly model multidimensional data and perform complex transformations with weight sharing, significantly reducing memory requirements.
 We've seen in various experiments, including two we've closely examined, that these networks offer distinct advantages and pave the way for new opportunities in the field of data science.

-In the upcoming posts, we will discuss how *Clifford algebras* can be used to obtain and generalize properties identical to the complex and quaternion networks discussed here.
+In the [upcoming post]({% post_url 2023-06-07-clifford-layers %}), we will discuss how *Clifford algebras* can be used to obtain and generalize properties identical to the complex and quaternion networks discussed here.
 Because of this generalization, we can also go a step further with them and truly encode some geometry into neural networks.